 Method of Application

-- Keep hydrosols refrigerated whenever possible.
+Keep hydrosols refrigerated whenever possible.

-- We do not suggest any of our ingredients be used internally.
+We do not suggest any of our ingredients be used internally.
 Please do not use them in this way.

-Shelf Life and Storage Information for Products and Ingredients
+Shelf Life and Storage Information for

-Finished products generally don't need to be refrigerated as they are preserved, but you can refrigerate them to extend their shelf life.
-The shelf life for most products is 9-12 months
+Finished Products generally don't need to be refrigerated as they are preserved, but you can refrigerate them to extend their shelf life.
+The shelf life for most products is 9-12 months.

-Sample sizes do have a shorter shelf life (generally 3-6 months and items in jars can dry up quicker than this if the lid is not tightened well enough (except our vitamin C serums - use within 90 days).
+Sample Sizes do have a shorter shelf life (generally 3-6 months) and items in jars can dry up quicker than this if the lid is not tightened well enough (except our Vitamin C Serums - use within 90 days).

 Additional Items Requiring Refrigeration

-^There are some oils that have a super long shelf life like coconut oil for instance!
-That does not need to be refrigerated, but it cannot hurt it either!
+^There are some oils that have a super long shelf life like Coconut Cream and Jojoba Oil.
+Refrigeration is not necessary, but it surely won't hurt.

-Essential Oils - Essential oils are best stored in a cool dark place.
+Essential Oils - essential oils are best stored in a cool dark place.

-Co2 Oils - These should always be refrigerated.
+Co2 Extracts - these should always be refrigerated.

-Butters - We suggest refrigerating our skincare butters.
+Butters - we suggest refrigerating our "skincare' butters.
 You can take out what you need and keep the rest in the fridge.

-Clays - Keep in a dry, dark place (shelf life is at least 2 years)
+Clays - keep in a dry, dark place.
+Shelf life is at least 2 years.

-Herbs - (whole or ground) These should last a good year at least - Keep in a dark, cool and dry location.
+Herbs - all herbs (whole or ground) should be kept in a dark, cool and dry location.

-Other Various Raw Ingredients - i.e. Sodium PCA, Honeyquat, Iat Beta Glucan etc will all have a different shelf life (we are working on adding this to the ingredient pages.
+Other Various Raw Ingredients - i.e. Sodium PCA, Honeyquat, Oat Beta Glucan, etc. will all have a different shelf life.

 Please reach out with any questions!
 Call or email us and we will get back to you as soon as possible.